Nuitka/Nuitka-website/posts/nuitka-this-week_1.rst

 Therefore I made a global registry of locals scopes, and working on those, I checked its variables, if they can be forward propagated, and do this not per module, but after all the modules have been done.
-This is kind of a setback for the idea of module specific optimization (cachable later on) vs. program optimization, but since that is not yet a thing, it can remain this way for now.
+This is kind of a setback for the idea of module specific optimization (cacheable later on) vs. program optimization, but since that is not yet a thing, it can remain this way for now.